openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

 ==============================

-If you like a post or one of its responses, you can vote for it: view the post or response and click the "Vote" icon at top right.
+If you like a post or one of its responses, you can vote for it: view the post or response and select the "Vote" icon at top right.

 .. image:: ../../../shared/building_and_running_chapters/Images/Discussion_vote.png
- :alt: A post with the Vote icon circled
+ :alt: A post with the Vote icon circled.

-You can sort the list of posts so that the posts with the most votes appear at the top: click the drop-down list of sorting options and select **by most votes**.
+You can sort the list of posts so that the posts with the most votes appear at the top: select the drop-down list of sorting options and select **by most votes**.

 .. image:: ../../../shared/building_and_running_chapters/Images/Discussion_sortvotes.png
  :alt: The list of posts with the "by most votes" sorting option and the
-       number of votes for the post circled
+       number of votes for the post circled.

 The number of votes that each post has received displays in the list of posts.
 (Votes for responses are not included in the number.)